Chapter 13. Semi-Diplomatic Transcriptions: Features Unique to Manuscript Playbooks

 will encode all information about a given manuscript: for instance, it is up to the

 editors how much codicographical or paleographical information will be given.
-Each
+You

-anthology lead and manuscript editor will have to determine what will be the most
+will work with your anthology lead to determine what information will be the most

 use for readers of the edition to encode.
 We recommend that the information about